sf-wdi-31/js-control-flow-training/README.md

-###Login
+### Login

 Work in the login.js file.

 4. Create a `userLogin` object with one key for a user's name and one key for the user's password.
 (Just make up a user name and password.)

-1. Write code that `prompt`s the user for their password with a message customized to the user.
+1. Write code that prompts the user for their password with a message customized to the user.
 For example, if the user name you created is `octocat_rules`, the message should be `"Enter password for user octocat_rules."`

 5. Extend your previous code to check whether the password entered by the user actually matches the password in the `userLogin` object.
 The code should let the user know whether the passwords matched with console logs or a JavaScript `alert`.